Making a Padded Fabric Interior

 Repeat with all four sides.

-Step 11: Squeeze glue into the bottom of the cavity.
+Step 11: Squeeze glue onto the bottom of the cavity.

-Run a thin line of glue around the border of the cavity, and then crisscross the middle area.
+Run a thin line of glue around the edge of the cavity, and then crisscross the middle area.

 Step 12: Press the bottom piece into the book.

 Insert the bottom piece of foam, tape side down.

 Press all around the edges to make sure it's glued down flat.
 You might have to do this more than once.

 Note: You do not need to wait for this glue to dry before moving on to the next step.

 Stage 2: Cutting the Wall Foam

 Step 13: Measure the depth of the cavity.